near-ndc/gwg/improvement-proposals/README.md

 # Proposals

 This is a location to record all design decisions and improvement proposals at GWG.

-A _proposal_ is a request for improvement and should provide:
+A _proposal_ should provide:

 - Context on the current state
 - Proposed changes to achieve the goals